Short-term plasticity recalls forgotten memories through a trampoline mechanism: Dynamical plastic retrieval

 The detailed derivation of the DMFT is presented in App.~\ref{app:dmft}.
 The final result is an effective single-site stochastic process describing the evolution of the membrane potential $x(t)$ of a tagged neuron in the system, which reads

-The first term on the right hand side stems from the single-site decay term each neuron is subjected to.
-The term $\xi^* m^*(t)$ involves the dynamics overlap $m(t)$ of the network with a condensed pattern, and it plays the role of an effective signal driving the neuron toward the target pattern.
+The first term on the right-hand side stems from the single-site decay term each neuron is subjected to.
+The term $\xi^* m^*(t)$ involves the dynamical overlap $m(t)$ of the network with a condensed pattern, and it plays the role of an effective signal driving the neuron toward the target pattern.
 The dynamics overlap is determined self-consistently as

 where $\langle\cdots \rangle_{\eta,\xi^*}$ is an average over the realizations of the mean field pattern $\xi^*$, which takes the value $\pm 1$ with uniform probability, and the noise $\eta(t)$ appearing in Eq.~\eqref{eq:dmft_main_x}.
 The latter stems from the (spurious) overlaps with an extensive number of uncondensed patterns.
 In the limit of an infinite network size, as a consequence of the central limit theorem, the statistics of the noise $\eta(t)$ is Gaussian, with zero mean and dynamical autocorrelation function given by